(regarding a "back-up marriage" pact) We still have our deal, right? If we're both still single when we're 40? Ted:

 - One Piece, known for their characters unrelenting despite impossible odds, got struck hard with this when, the obstacles in front of them becomes simply too hard to break away with their power (physical and will) alone.
 Case in point: during Luffy's struggle on rescuing Ace, he takes more punishment than usual — busting through the harsh condition of the prison, being poisoned to near-death, having to struggle against said poison with the help of Ivankov's hormones which takes off his lifespan (and 20 hours, during which Ace is transferred to Marineford), having to fight back up to escape, needing a doping hormone (twice), and finally trying to dig in to Ace's platform (with the help of Whitebeard and co).
 Not to mention the taxing Gear Second that he uses repeatedly.
 All of them are worth it, as Ace managed to break free... only for him to be goaded into a fight, and killed, by Akainu.
 The resulting Heroic BSOD is so great that, after he recovers from his wounds, he starts questioning his own power and worth, something he never does before.

-- Rebuild of Evangelion: Of the first three movies, two go into working Shinji Ikari into an Adaptational Badass, the kind of Shinji 'with a spine' that Fanon and non-canon media like Super Robot Wars likes to portray (and/or wishes he was in canon), who will do incredible things to save his friends' lives.
-Then comes the third movie where things have gone downhill as a direct, realistic, cause-and-effect from Shinji's actions.
+- Rebuild of Evangelion: Of the first three movies, two go into working Shinji Ikari into an Adaptational Badass, the kind of Shinji 'with a spine' that Fanon and non-canon media like Super Robot Wars likes to portray (and/or wishes he was in the original canon), who will do incredible things to save his friends' lives.
+Then comes the third movie where things have gone straight to hell, and have gotten even worse by the time the film ends… all of which can be blamed on Shinji and him pulling a reality-bending Crowning Moment Of Awesome on the end of the second movie without knowing the collateral damage that would ensue.

 - The The First Law series begins with a trilogy of novels that are very clearly intended as a Deconstructor Fleet of heroic fantasy/high fantasy tropes.
 Red Country feels like a case of internal deconstruction in that it shows how normal people would react to the actions of the characters from the original trilogy.